Logo

 And that's why Sweden pulled Jacob Markstrom for the extra attacker after Slovakia's Dalibor Dvorsky scored a power-play goal with one second left in Lucas Raymond's penalty.

-Slovakia need help from Finland if they want to clinch Group B, which would give them a bye to the quarterfinals without having to play a knockout game in the qualifying round.
+With Slovakia getting help from Finland, they have a bye to the quarterfinals without having to play a knockout game in the qualifying round.

-But while Finland cannot clinch the group, they will still want to have the best possible goal differential heading into the knockout stages.
+And while Finland were not able to clinch the group, they still wanted to have the best possible goal differential heading into the knockout stages.

 After the preliminary round, all the teams are ranked from one to 12.
 The criteria to determine the ranking is, in order: higher position in the group, higher number of points, better goal differential, higher number of goals-for and better IIHF world ranking.